Elachista cinereopunctella: Description

 The larvae feed on Carex digitata, rare spring sedge (Carex ericetorum), glaucous sedge (Carex flacca), dwarf sedge (Carex humilis), Carex ornithopoda, Carex pilosa, tufted hairgrass (Deschampsia cespitosa), melic grass (Melica species) and blue moor-grass (Sesleria caerulea).
 They mine the leaves of their host plant.
-The mine generally descends from the leaf tip and may occupy the space between the leaf margin and midrib, but may also occupy the entire width of the leaf.
-Most frass is deposited in the oldest part of the mine.
-Pupation takes place outside of the mine.
 Larvae can be found from late summer to the following spring.
 The species overwinters within the mine.
-They are yellowish white with a dark brown head.

 Distribution

 It is found from Scandinavia and Russia to the Iberian Peninsula and Italy and from Ireland to Poland.